-SPA 302 3 credits Practical Spanish II
+SPA 302 - Practical Spanish II (3)

-This course emphasizes increasing vocabulary and the use of the past tenses and includes an introduction to Hispanic culture.
-Prerequisite(s): SPA 301 or permission from faculty
+This course emphasizes increasing vocabulary and the use of the past tense, and includes an introduction to Hispanic culture.
+Prerequisite: SPA 301 or permission from Program Chair.

-SPA 305 3 credits

-Spanish for Health Care
+SPA 305 - Spanish for Health Care (3)

 This course, which focuses on health care professionals, provides essential points of grammar and vocabulary for students whose profession requires a working knowledge of Spanish.
 The course is designed to help students better communicate with Spanish-speaking people with whom they interact in their work in the health care profession.
-Prerequisite(s): SPA 302